skonfig/skonfig/docs/man/man1/cdist.rst

 ``-g CONFIG_FILE``, ``--config-file CONFIG_FILE``
    Use specified custom configuration file.

-``-I INVENTORY_DIR``, ``--inventory INVENTORY_DIR``
-   Use specified custom inventory directory.
-Inventory directory is set up by the following rules: if cdist configuration resolves this value then specified directory is used, if HOME env var is set then ~/.cdit/inventory is used, otherwise distribution inventory directory is used.

 ``-i MANIFEST``, ``--initial-manifest MANIFEST``
    Path to a cdist manifest or - to read from stdin.